Today marks the anniversary date of my dad’s untimely death. He was taken from us due to medical malpractice.

 It was a surreal experience.
 These people had no humanity, no love, no respect and then got mad at me when I asked how my father could be lost in translation when they were the ones who prepped him before surgery.
 This whole thing started wrong and was about to get even worse.

 Finally, approaching midnight my cell rings and it was my dad, drugged on morphine, barely whispering and asking me where I was.
 I asked him where he was and told him that I had been waiting for hours and no one could tell me where his room was.

 This upper wing was like the hospital ghetto.
-Dingy, smelly, cold, paint chipping of the walls, no private rooms and even ruder nurses.
+Dingy, smelly, cold, paint chipping off the walls, no private rooms, and even ruder nurses.